pschachte/wybe/src/README.md

 The wybe compiler handles module dependencies, and builds executables by itself, without the need for build tools like make.
+The function buildTarget is responsible for determining what source files need to be compiled, and for building the final outputs (whether executable, object file, archive, etc.).

-To keep compile times manageable while supporting optimisation, we build bottom-up, ensuring that all a module's imports are compiled before compling the module itself.
+To keep compile times manageable while supporting optimisation, we compile modules bottom-up, ensuring that all a module's imports are compiled before compling the module itself.
 In the case of circular module dependencies, each strongly-connected component in the module dependency graph is compiled as a unit.
+This is handled by the compileModule function, which includes the functionality for finding the SCCs in the module dependency graph.
+The monadic functions enterModule and exitModule, imported from the AST module, implement the SCC functionality, with exitModule returning a list of modules that form an SCC.
+Between enterModule and exitModule, the Normalise.normalise function is called to record the code of the module and to record all its dependencies.
+Each SCC is compiled by the compileModSCC function.

 One shortcoming of the bottom-up approach is that some analyses are best performed top-down.
 For example, we can only eliminate